dcoales/Thortiq/docs/thortiq_spec_phase_1.md

 The main content area can support multiple panes side by side with each pane resizable by dragging the right hand edge.
 Initially a single pane is shown.
 There will be multiple types of pane but the initial pane will be an Outline Pane showing a collapsible tree of nodes.

 #### 2.1.1  Expand Collapse Icons
 If a node has child nodes (i.e. it is a parent node) then there should be an expand collapse icon (an arrowhead) that the user can click to toggle whether the children are shown or hidden.

+The presence or absence of an expand / collapse icon should not affect the alignment of bullet nodes.
+Nodes without children should simply have a space where the expand collapse icon would be.

 #### 2.1.2 Node Size
 A node might contain a very long string and therefore wrap across multiple lines.
 The node height should therefore be variable and adapt to show the full content of the node without scrollbars.